xiao-chenxi/NUC11BTMi9-hackintosh/README.md

 ## Known issues⚠️
 - The processor model of the About This Machine page cannot be changed and cannot be processed at the moment.
-- boot-args > wegnoigpu does not currently work,UHD750 needs to be turned off, otherwise the display will not light up when waking up from sleep.
+- boot-args > wegnoigpu does not currently work,UHD750 needs to be turned off, otherwise the display will not light up when waking up from sleep.(Advanced > Video > `Primary Display: PEG Slot / Internal Graphics: Auto`)

 ## Hardware not tested⚠️